 affordable housing for the homeless and

 In Los Angeles, AIDS Healthcare Foundation launched the ‘Healthy Housing Foundation by AHF,’ which will provide decent housing units at an affordable cost to low-income people, including families with children, and those previously unsheltered or homeless.
 HHF will offer priority placement to individuals with chronic health conditions, including HIV/AIDS.
 AHF will expand the scope of its Healthy Housing Foundation across the country as the need finds, and its resources allow.

-In response to widespread gentrification and rising housing costs, which are displacing AHF patients throughout California, the organization has launched Housing Is A Human Right and Healthy Housing Foundation to fulfill its public health mission.
-AHF believes that housing is a human right, and that California is facing a crisis that demands urgent action.
+In response to widespread gentrification and rising housing costs, which are displacing AHF patients throughout California, Florida and elsewhere, the organization has launched the Healthy Housing Foundation to fulfill its public health mission.
+AHF believes that housing is a human right, and that we are facing a crisis that demands urgent action.

 There are many different reasons an individual or family falls into homelessness.
 While it’s usually a combination of things, like losing a job or falling behind on rent, sometimes the cause of homelessness is one tragic incident like losing a partner that changes someone’s living circumstance.
 So why do people become homeless?
 Learn a little more about the most common reasons, and meet a few neighbors who you may not even realize are experiencing homelessness.

 Whether from losing a job, or not being able to find a job in the first place, unemployment is one of the major causes of homeless.
 No income, no way to keep up with living expenses.
 While the number of unemployed people fell to 7.4% the past few years, the number of people living in poverty has not declined.
 At 46.7 million living under the poverty line ($20,000 year for a family of three), that’s 15.8% of the United States.